ivanko2002/Kaiju-Showdown/README.md

 A text-based RPG game.
 In the future, Kaiju, monsters from another world are invading our world.
 Jagers which are gigantic robots are created to fight against them.

 In this game, players will either control a Kaiju or a Jager and fight against each other.
-Each character will have different health points(HP), experience points(XP) and abilities.
+Each character will have different health points(HP), experience points(XP) and skills.

 Game rules: